sonic-net/SONiC/doc/flow_counters/routes_flow_counters.md

 - Generic Counters shall be used as Flow Counters introduced by the feature
 - CLI shall be used for configuration, showing and clearing of statistics
 - Flow Counters for routes shall be configured using prefix patterns.
 The flow counter shall be bound to all routes matching the configured pattern (vrf|prefix).
+For VNET, the pattern shall be (vnet|prefix).
 The VRF term can be skipped if it is default VRF.
 - In Phase 1 the number of configured route patterns shall be limited to 2 (IPv4/IPv6 pattern) (enforcement shall be done during configuration via CLI)
 - In Phase 1 the number of matching routes for each pattern shall be limited to the pre-configured value (default value - 30, max value - 50)after reboot it is not ensured that the same set of matching routes will be used for counting
 - Flow Counters shall be bound the matching routes regardless how these routes are added - manually (static) or via FRR